patrickfrey/mewa/doc/faq.md

 	...
 end
 ```
 The declaration of functions, operators, and methods of classes gets more complicated.
-In the example **language1**, I define the typesystem method ```definition_decl_impl_pass``` that is executed in two passes.
+In the example **language1**, I define the type system method ```definition_decl_impl_pass``` that is executed in two passes.
 The first pass declares the callable.
 The second pass creates its implementation.
 The reason for this is the possibility of the methods to call each other without being declared in an order of their dependency as this is not always possible and not intuitive.

 <a name="branchDependencies"/>